maitrang85/budget-traveller-backend/README.md

 - A map of the campsite location and its surrounding area to equip campers with necessary information for trip planning
 - Responsive UI that is beautifully fitted to both desktop and mobile screens

+## API Documentation
+Please see the apiDoc.json file (choose rendering mode if viewing directly on gitlab)